-- the environmental history of Australia,
+- the environmental history of Australia and New Zealand,

 Environmental history is a rich collection of inquiries into the transformation of the natural world by human action and the consequences for both nature and people.
 It takes nature as an actor in history as much as it takes people as actors in nature.
 It aims at a synthesis, although the weighting given to human or natural agency varies considerably between inquiries.